fibbs/alfred-op5-monitor-workflow/README.md

 3. Review the workflow to add custom Hotkeys

 ## Updating
-Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop`.
-If you're not comfortable with Alleyoop, **star & watch this repo** to keep up to date on new versions and additional workflows.
+Unfortunately the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) that offered a great package manager for Alfred workflows seems to be discontinued.
+This workflow still follows the requirements to work with Alleyoop, but it will probably move over to [Packal](http://www.packal.org) soon.
+You can find more information about Packal [here](http://www.alfredforum.com/topic/3730-new-workflow-and-theme-repository-packal/).

 ## About
 Alfred App Workflow for op5 Monitor.

-![alt text][op5-workflow]
+![alt text][op5-workflow-img001]

 ### Query module
 The query module contains the main functions of this workflow and can be